krupalshah/Composer/README.md

 Use `thenFinish()` to discontinue further chaining and complete the awaiting task execution.
 Between `startWith` and `thenFinish`, chain your tasks according to their dependencies.<br/>

 #### Chaining tasks
+Use

-- Use `SimpleTask` for the task which takes no input and returns no output.
+- `SimpleTask` for the task which takes no input and returns no output.
-- Use `ConsumingTask<Input>` for the task which takes an input but returns no output.
+- `ConsumingTask<Input>` for the task which takes an input but returns no output.
-- Use `ProducingTask<Output>` for the task which takes no input but returns an output.
+- `ProducingTask<Output>` for the task which takes no input but returns an output.
-- Use `TransformingTask<Input,Output>` for the task which takes an input and converts it into output.
+- `TransformingTask<Input,Output>` for the task which takes an input and converts it into output.

 For example, consider a very straightforward scenario in which some independent data is to be fetched from remote data source via webservice, converted into csv format, written to a file, and an email is to triggered when all of this is done.<br/>